harisont/harisont.github.io/lists/latex.md

 layout: post
 ---

-Stuff that make LaTeX definitely worth it, but that I have to look up every single time:
+Things that make LaTeX definitely worth it, but that I have to look up every single time:

 - [Compilers](#compilers)
 - [Macros](#macros)